Skip to content

 Energy and Circular Economy Actions

-• Ask your landlord whether an energy audit, consumption monitoring, and energy efficiency agreement have been carried out for the property.
+• Ask your landlord whether the property has undergone an energy audit and consumption monitoring, and if an energy efficiency agreement has been made.

 • Review the condition of the property together with the landlord using the recommendation list above, which applies to owner-occupied spaces.

-• If you make your own electricity and heating contract, choose energy produced from renewable sources.
+• If you sign your own contract for electricity and heating, choose energy produced from renewable sources.

 • Encourage your landlord to switch to electricity and heating produced from renewable energy.